sanchezpaco/github-actions-playground/workshop/container_scan/README.md

 - **Trivy** - Vulnerability, misconfiguration and secret scanner for containers.
   - It also supports scanning filesystems, IaC or repos, but we will focus on containers for this module.
+- **Grype** - Fast vulnerability scanner for container images and filesystems.
+  - Developed by Anchore, uses multiple vulnerability databases and generates SBOM automatically.

 ## Learning Objectives